Welcome to the Parent Council Page

 I joined the Parent Council when my son started in S1 in 2018.
 I’ve lived in Kirkcaldy since 1970.
 When not at work at Coral I am a regular swimmer and a keen Raith Rovers supporter.

-I have just joined the Parent Council this year, 2020, as both my daughters are now at Viewforth – one in S1 and one in S3.
-I am really interested in what goes on at their school and am eager to help and support both them and the school, to make their time there an enjoyable one.0
+I joined the Parent Council in 2020.
+My daughters are now at Viewforth – one in S2 and one in S4.
+I am really interested in what goes on at their school and am eager to help and support both them and the school, to make their time there an enjoyable one.

 We are always looking to welcome new members to join the Parent Council.
 If you are interested in joining or would like to come along to a meeting to see what we do first before making the decision to join, then please contact us at: email@example.com.